We at Bohème devote our lives to winegrowing on California’s Sonoma Coast.

 Does making wine keep you humble?

-It can.
-I appreciate what control we have of the winemaking process, but the biology of plants and fermentation have so many details, they can be humbling.
-We work to make sense of the natural world through science - and control risk - but it's a healthy reminder that people have made wine for thousands of years, and we needn't always complicate it.
-It's miraculous that the juice of grapes, rather simple and one-dimensional on its own, can transform, after fermentation and aging, into a drink so complex and interesting.
+Yes; I appreciate what control we have of the winemaking process, but vines and fermentation have so many details; they can be humbling.
+We work to make sense of the natural world through science, and control risk.
+But it's a healthy reminder that people have made wine for thousands of years, and needn't complicate the process.
+It's miraculous that the juice of grapes, rather simple and one-dimensional on its own, can transform, after fermentation and aging, into something so much greater.

 How would you describe your point of view?

 A bit laissez-faire.
 One of humans' great attributes is adaptability.
 It's fun that we get to test that in ourselves when confronting the randomness that surrounds us.
-This helps with making wine because we can’t control every detail.
-In the end we need to make delicious wine and have a healthy business to support livelihoods while doing it.
+This helps with making wine, or any agriculture, for that matter, because simply we can’t control every detail.
+In the end we need to make delicious wine and have a healthy business to support the livelihoods of our team.